andy2046/pool/docs.md

     // Verbose logging mode if it's true, by default it's false Verbose bool

+    // If enabled, any errors that occurred while processing job request are returned on
+    // the Errors channel (default disabled).
+If enabled, you must read from
+    // the Errors channel or it will deadlock.
+    Errors bool
 }
 ```
 Config used to init Pool.